dustyjuhl/dustyjuhl/README.md

 I'm currently reading/listening to the following:
 - Inspired by Marty Cagan
 - Dynamic Reteaming by Heidi Helfand
-- The Dichotomy of Leadership by Jocko Willink and Leif Babin
-- The Culture Code by Daniel Coyle
+- The Fearless Organization by Amy Edmondson

 ---